vivek-nexus/google-meet-slack-integration/README.md

 # Usage
 Join a meeting to test that your slack status updates automatically.
-Refresh meeting lobby page, if the extension does not load sometimes.
+Refresh meeting lobby page, if the extension does not load for the first time.

 > **Pro-tip**: You can also use these keyboard shortcuts
 >